Martinshs/tutorial_pytorch/README.md

     - 2.4.
 Three-Layer Neural Network (MNIST)
     - 2.5.
 ResNet for Classification

 The final example, in particular, allows us to observe how mini-batch gradient descent can overcome saddle points to achieve data classification.
-We also show how evolves the "dynamics" of the neural networks as is shown in the animation below.
+We also show how the "dynamic" of a residual neural network evolves, as shown in the animation below.

 <img src="https://github.com/Martinshs/tutorial_pytorch/blob/main/gifs/Simulation.gif" height = 300px >